Heart health and proper function circulate millions of gallons of blood to the entire body. The circulation moves:

 Yang, Jian et al. “Physical Exercise Is a Potential “Medicine” for Atherosclerosis.”
 Advances in experimental medicine and biology vol. 999 (2017): 269-286. doi:10.1007/978-981-10-4307-9_15

-The information herein on "Heart Health, The Spine, and The Chiropractic Connection" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Heart Health, The Spine, and The Chiropractic Connection" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST

 Individuals diagnosed with peripheral neuropathy, or with small fiber neuropathy, can understanding symptoms and causes… Read More